-- Section 4.21 states that 'Pharmacists have an essential role to play in delivering the Long Term Plan' and goes on to state: 'In community pharmacy, we will work with government to make greater use of community pharmacists' skills and opportunities to engage patients, while also exploring further efficiencies through reform of reimbursement and wider supply arrangements.' - Section 1.10 refers to the creation of fully integrated community-based healthcare.
+- Section 4.21 states that 'Pharmacists have an essential role to play in delivering the Long Term Plan' and goes on to state 'In community pharmacy, we will work with government to make greater use of community pharmacists' skills and opportunities to engage patients, while also exploring further efficiencies through reform of reimbursement and wider supply arrangements.' - Section 1.10 refers to the creation of fully integrated community-based healthcare.
 This will be supported through the ongoing training and development of multidisciplinary teams in primary and community hubs.
 From 2019, NHS 111 will start direct booking into GP practices across the country, as well as referring on to community pharmacies, who support urgent care and promote patient self-care and self-management.
-CCGs will also develop pharmacy connection schemes for patients who do not need primary medical services.
-Pharmacy connection schemes have developed into the CPCS, which has been available since 29 October 2019 as an Advanced Service. - Section 1.12 identifies 'pharmacist review' of medication as a method to reduce avoidable A&E attendances, admissions and delayed discharge, streamlining patient pathways to reduce avoidable outpatient visits and over-medication. - Section 1.26 states that urgent treatment centres will work alongside other parts of the urgent care network, including primary care, community pharmacists, ambulance and other community-based services to provide a locally accessible and convenient alternative to A&E for patients who do not need to attend hospital.
+CCGs will also develop pharmacy connection schemes for patients who don't need primary medical services.
+Pharmacy connection schemes have developed into the Community Pharmacist Consultation Service (CPCS), which has been available since 29 October 2019, as an Advanced Service. - Section 1.12 identifies 'pharmacist review' of medication as a method to reduce avoidable A&E attendances, admissions and delayed discharge, streamlining patient pathways to reduce avoidable outpatient visits and over-medication. - Section 1.26 states that Urgent treatment centres will work alongside other parts of the urgent care network, including primary care, community pharmacists, ambulance and other community-based services to provide a locally accessible and convenient alternative to A&E for patients who do not need to attend hospital. - Section 3.68 identifies community pharmacists as part of the process of improving the effectiveness of approaches such as the NHS Health Check, rapidly treating those identified with high-risk conditions, including high blood pressure.
+The hypertension case-finding service has been developed as an Advanced Service from community pharmacies.

-13 NHS Long Term Plan www.longtermplan.nhs.uk/
+14 NHS Long Term Plan www.longtermplan.nhs.uk/

-- Section 3.68 identifies community pharmacists as part of the process of improving • the effectiveness of approaches such as the NHS Health Check, rapidly treating those identified with high-risk conditions, including high blood pressure.
-The hypertension case-finding service has been developed as an Advanced Service from community pharmacies. - Section 3.86 states: 'We will do more to support those with respiratory disease to • receive and use the right medication.'
+- Section 3.86 states 'We will do more to support those with respiratory disease to receive and use the right medication'.
 Of NHS spend on asthma, 90% goes on medicines, but incorrect use of medication can also contribute to poorer health outcomes and increased risk of exacerbations, or even admission.
-The NMS is an Advanced Service that provides support for people with long-term conditions newly prescribed a medicine, to help improve medicines adherence. - Section 6.17 identifies ten priority areas.
-Section 6.17(v) identifies pharmacists as • key in delivering value for the £16 billion spent on medicines annually.
-It states: 'Research shows as many as 50% of patients do not take their medicines as intended and pharmacists will support patients to take their medicines to get the best from them, reduce waste and promote self-care.'
+The New Medicine Service (NMS) is an Advanced Service which provides support for people with long-term conditions newly prescribed a medicine, to help improve medicines adherence. - Section 6.17 identifies ten priority areas.
+Section 6.17(v) identifies pharmacists as key in delivering value for the £16 billion spent on medicines annually.
+It states, 'Research shows as many as 50% of patients do not take their medicines as intended and pharmacists will support patients to take their medicines to get the best from them, reduce waste and promote self-care.'